 Nancy is a CPA at The Bonadio Group in Amherst, N.Y.
-Prior to her employment with Bonadio, she was an auditor with KPMG, LLP in Pittsburgh, Pa.
+Prior to her employment with Bonadio, she was an auditor with KPMG, LLP in Pittsburgh.
 Nancy is a member of the American Institute of Certified Public Accountants and a graduate of The Bonadio Group’s signature leadership development program, the Bonadio Leadership University.
-She is a member of the Frontier Central School District Audit Committee, the Board of Directors for the Hamburg Chamber of Commerce, the Board of Directors for the Risk Management Association – Buffalo Chapter and on the Advisory Committee for the Hamburg School District Academy of Finance.
-Nancy is on the Community Engagement Committee and an Ambassador for Planned Parenthood of Central and Western New York, a member of the Ambassador Committee for Child and Family Services and a member of the Buffalo Niagara Chapter of Sales and Marketing Executives.
+She is a member of the Frontier Central School District Audit Committee, the Board of Directors for the Hamburg Chamber of Commerce, the Board of Directors for the Risk Management Association – Buffalo Chapter and the Advisory Committee for the Hamburg School District Academy of Finance.
+Nancy is on the Community Engagement Committee and an ambassador for Planned Parenthood of Central and Western New York, a member of the Ambassador Committee for Child and Family Services and a member of the Buffalo Niagara Chapter of Sales and Marketing Executives.
 Nancy graduated from the Leadership Buffalo Class Experience program in 2014.

 Maggie A. Giel-Bovaird ’09